kahnclusions/ck-dot-dev/content/2024-05-15--leptos-and-nix.md

 end
 ```

 ### Step 3.
-Draw the rest of the fucking owl.
+Draw the rest of the f*cking owl.
 Aka, add a `flake.nix` file.

 We're going to copy/paste the "quick start" example from [here](https://crane.dev/examples/quick-start.html) into `YOUR_PROJECT/flake.nix`.
 If you're impatient like me and try running `nix build` now you'll find that it sorta works (maybe it builds) but doesn't actually do what we need.
 Don't worry!
 This file is actually not far off from what we need.

-If you're not sure what a flake file is, it's basically a definition for how to make a Nix expression (or package) with verion-pinned dependencies that can be imported and used in other packages... it lists a bunch of inputs (dependencies), and then an output.
+If you're not sure what a flake file is, it's basically a definition for how to make a Nix expression (or package) with version-pinned dependencies that can be imported and used in other packages... it lists a bunch of inputs (dependencies), and then an output.
 Flakes are composable: you can use flakes as inputs to build other flakes.

 In the flake file you'll see a line in the `outputs` block like this: